"Competition" between 2 Fronts over scams, says Sitharaman | Politics

 ''Do we want parties like these?
 They don't care for the people of Kerala and are interested only in lining their pockets,'' theBJP leader said.

 ...You are not compelled to vote for LDF or UDF...Why not the party which is led by an impeccable leader like Prime Minister Narendra Modi?
-Is there anyone allegation of corruption, misdeed, wrong doing against the PM?
-Whereas there is competition in Kerala for scams-- Gold and dollar scams, solar and drug pedaling scams,'' she said.
+Is there anyone allegation of corruption, misdeed, wrongdoing against the PM?
+Whereas there is competition in Kerala for scams-- Gold and dollar scams, solar and drug peddling scams,'' she said.

 The fisheries minister J Mercykutty had first said she did not know about it, but later said it had been shelved.